-Getting Married in Ireland
+Your Essential Guide to Getting Legally Married in Ireland

 To be legally married in Ireland, here are the four most important things you must to do first, to ensure your wedding ceremony is a legally recognised marriage.
 Not necessarily in this order: